 Flare-ups from a cooking fire should always be controlled.
-For that reason, you should always keep a part of your grill empty – in the case you would need to move the food during a flare-up.
+For that reason, you should always keep a part of your grill empty – in this case, you would need to move the food during a flare-up.
 When a flare-up does happen, move the food away and let it burn off with the grill lid up.
 However, if the fire does spread, remove all food from the grill and let it burn off the grease as quickly as possible.
-In the case it becomes out of control, remove all food an turn off burners and gas while leaving the lid open so the fire can die down on its own.
+In this case, it becomes out of control, remove all food and turn off burners and gas while leaving the lid open so the fire can die down on its own.

 3. Heat and Sugar

 Barbecue chicken and ribs are often a cookout favorite.
 Sugar burns quite easily, so foods that are coated with a rub or sauce are more likely to burn.
 By keeping your grill temperature below 265 F, you can prevent charring your food.